Itchyfantastico/Convert-Simple-Tab-Groups/README.md

 5. A text file will be created in the same folder
 5. Copy the content of the text file into the import option in Tab Stash

-I tested this with both Addons in Firefox.
+I tested this with both addons in Firefox.